Marcus Jones (athlete)

-Marcus Edward Jones (born August 15, 1973) is an American former mixed martial artist fighter and former college and professional American football player who was a defensive end in the National Football League (NFL) for seven seasons.
-He played college football for the University of North Carolina, and was recognized as a consensus All-American.
-A first-round pick in the 1996 NFL Draft, he played professional football for the NFL's Tampa Bay Buccaneers.
+Marcus Edward Jones (born August 15, 1973) is an American former mixed martial artist fighter and former professional football player who was a defensive end in the National Football League (NFL) for seven seasons.
+He played college football for the North Carolina Tar Heels, earning consensus All-American honors in 1995.
+A first-round pick in the 1996 NFL draft, he played professional football for the NFL's Tampa Bay Buccaneers.
 After retiring from the NFL, he became a mixed martial arts fighter, and was a cast member of SpikeTV's The Ultimate Fighter: Heavyweights.

-Early years
+Early life

 Jones was born in Jacksonville, North Carolina.
 He attended Southwest Onslow High School in Jacksonville, and played high school football for the Southwest Stallions.
 Jones accepted an athletic scholarship to attend the University of North Carolina, where he played for the North Carolina Tar Heels football team from 1992 to 1995.
 He set the Tar Heels' career sack record (subsequently broken by Greg Ellis), and was recognized as a consensus first-team All-American in 1995.